-- Tuolumne County is a safe destination with an abundance of experiences to enjoy yearround. - Warm, dry late-summer and fall conditions make for a beautiful experience in Tuolumne County, but also pose a higher risk for potential wildfires, a natural occurrence up and down the West Coast and many other parts of the world. - Fires may occur across the county and state, and predominantly break out in remote, forested areas away from population centers. - It is not uncommon for multiple wildfires to be burning simultaneously in California, with little to no disruption of most residents' daily lives and visitors' experiences.
+- Tuolumne County is a safe destination with an abundance of experiences to enjoy yearround. - Warm, dry late-summer and fall conditions make for a beautiful experience in Tuolumne County, but also pose a higher risk for potential wildfires, a natural occurrence up and down the West Coast and many other parts of the world. - It is not uncommon for multiple wildfires to be burning simultaneously in California, with little to no disruption of most residents' daily lives and visitors' experiences.
 However, travelers should always be aware of their surroundings and follow the direction of county and state officials. - It is unusual for California wildfires to result in damage to tourism infrastructure leaving the visitor experience largely intact. - Fire season typically includes occasional temporary public safety power shutoffs (PSPS) within the county on extremely warm, windy days to reduce the risk of sparking a fire caused by power lines.
 Residents and visitors are typically notified 48 hours in advance by PG&E through phone, text alerts and emails prior to power shutoffs.
 We encourage all visitors to carry a portable phone charger. - Unplanned and sudden power outages may occur due to PG&E's Enhanced Powerline Safety Settings (EPSS), which allow powerlines to automatically turn off power within one-tenth of a second when there is a hazard, like a tree branch falling into a line. - When wildfires are burning, air quality can suffer in communities that are not directly affected by these fires.
 Visitors that may be sensitive to air quality impacts should determine ahead of time if smoke levels could impact their travel experience.

-- Tuolumne County's Fire Information Map is updated in real-time when there is an event and includes fire location, evacuation areas and road closures. - Travelers in Tuolumne County should: - Sign up for emergency alerts and bookmark the CAL FIRE incidents page to refer to the map while in Tuolumne County. - o Follow the local County Evacuation Pamphlet. - o Be sure to keep a half-tank of gas and some emergency provisions on hand. - Before traveling, research areas on their itinerary it may be possible to easily reroute a trip to a nearby destination in the case of interruption by fire-related effects. - Consult local weather and air-quality forecasts, as well as looking for any alerts (Red Flag Warnings, Fire Weather Watch) and possible temporary closures (roads, parks, forests). - Check air quality and prescribed fire information at tuolumnecounty.ca.gov/364/Air-Pollution-Control-District.
+- Tuolumne County's Fire Information Map is updated in real-time when there is an event and includes fire location, evacuation areas and road closures. - Travelers in Tuolumne County should: - Sign up for emergency alerts and bookmark the CAL FIRE incidents page to refer to the map while in Tuolumne County. - o Follow the local County Evacuation Pamphlet. - o Be sure to keep a half-tank of gas and some emergency provisions on hand. - Before traveling, research areas on their itinerary it may be possible to easily reroute a trip to a nearby destination in the case of interruption by fire-related effects. - Consult local weather and air-quality forecasts, as well as looking for any alerts (Red Flag Warnings, Fire Weather Watch) and possible temporary closures (roads, parks, forests). - Check air quality and prescribed fire information at tuolumnecounty.ca.gov/366/Current-Air-Quality